derebaba/AlbumPrinter/README.md

 }
 ```
 ## Assumption
-OrderItems that have the same `ProductType` are not merged.
+OrderItems that have the same `ProductType` are not merged by the API.
 For example, if the `Order` below is sent:
 ```
 {
     "OrderItems": [